Craig Thornton, Project Leader

 Amanda Elledge, Project Officer

-Meet Amanda Elledge, a scientist from the Department of Environment and Science in Rockhampton.
+Meet Amanda Elledge, a scientist from the Department of Environment, Science and Innovation in Rockhampton.
 She has always loved spending time with animals and in nature, which has led her on a diverse career path.
 In high school, Amanda did casual work in vet clinics and then went on to complete a Bachelor of Applied Science in wildlife biology.
 Based at the University of Queensland agricultural campus at Gatton, most of her degree was focused on production animals.
 She then moved into the area of vertebrate pest management for her postgraduate studies, investigating methods for assessing dingo purity for her Honours degree (Hons) and then the habitat preferences and environmental impacts of feral pigs in north-eastern Australian rainforests for her Doctor of Philosophy (PhD).
-After nine years at university, Amanda accepted a job with the Department of Environment and Resource Management in 2011 to work on the Brigalow Catchment Study.
+After nine years at university, Amanda accepted a job with the Queensland Government in 2011 to work on the Brigalow Catchment Study.
 One aspect Amanda enjoys about her job is travel for fieldwork, which allows her to view some of Queensland’s beautiful landscapes and provides opportunities for her to stop and spend time with both working dogs and cattle.
 Projects like the Brigalow Catchment Study are rare internationally, and Amanda feels it has been a great privilege to have been a custodian of the data collection and resulting publications for over a decade.

 Contact Amanda directly by email or phone (07 4837 3379).